zonemaster/zonemaster/test-zone-data/MethodsV2/README.md

 ## Empty or undefined data
 Both empty and undefined data means that no data is expected.
-In the specification of the methods a destinction is made between the two.
+In the specification of the methods a distinction is made between the two.
 For the scenarios this distinction is upheld.
 In an empty set it will say either `(empty)` or `(undefined)`.